-Five Days at Memorial Episode 6 Recap and Ending, Explained
+Five Days at Memorial Episode 6 Recap: 45 Dead

 The sixth episode of Apple TV+’s medical drama ‘Five Days at Memorial,’ titled ‘45 Dead,’ follows Arthur “Butch” Schafer, an assistant attorney general of Louisiana’s Medicaid Fraud Control Unit, who starts to investigate the 45 deaths that happened in Memorial Medical Center and LifeCare Hospitals.
-Schafer teams up with his unit’s special agent Virginia Rider to conduct interviews with people who worked in LifeCare to find out what really happened in the hospital during Hurricane Katrina and the subsequent flood.
+Schafer teams up with his unit’s special agent, Virginia Rider, to conduct interviews with people who worked in LifeCare to find out what really happened in the hospital during Hurricane Katrina and the subsequent flood.
 Meanwhile, rumors start to spread that Memorial staff euthanized LifeCare patients.
-The episode ends with several revelations of LifeCare staff members and we have decoded the same for you!
+The episode ends with several revelations from LifeCare staff members, and we have decoded the same for you!
 SPOILERS AHEAD.

 Five Days at Memorial Episode 6 Recap